-Of the 218 species of flora and fauna classified as Critically Endangered according to either the national or global Red List, only 12 currently have PANs or are part of a regional PAN.
-Only nine of these species are currently recognized as globally threatened and thus eligible for CEPF investment (Table 13.1).
-The remaining three species (Actinocephalus cipoensis, Paepalanthus ater and Parides burchellanus) are considered candidate priority species, which would become eligible for CEPF support were they to be (re-)evaluated as globally threatened during the period of CEPF investment.
-Additional candidate priority species are including in three draft PANs, currently under preparation by CNC Flora.
-These PANs cover the regions of Grão Mogol and Serra do Espinhaço Meridional, and the Alto Tocantins basin, which all have high concentrations of Critically Endangered plant species, together with high species richness and levels of endemism.
+Of the 176 species of flora and fauna classified as Critically Endangered according to either the national or global Red List, 87 are endemic to the Cerrado Hotspot and currently have PANs or are part of a regional PAN.
+However, only seven of these species are currently recognized as globally critically threatened and thus eligible for CEPF investment (Table 13.1).
+The remaining 80 species (63 plants and 17 fauna species) are considered potential candidates for CEPF priority investment, as they could become eligible for CEPF support should they be (re-)evaluated as globally threatened during the period of CEPF investment.
+These 63 candidate priority plant species are including in three PANs, that cover the regions of Grão Mogol, Serra do Espinhaço Meridional, and the Alto Tocantins basin, which all have high concentrations of Critically Endangered plant species (at national Red List level), together with high species richness and levels of endemism.
+The 17 fauna species potentially candidate for CEPF investments can be found in four different PANs: Rivulideos, São Francisco Cave, Lepidopteras, São Francisco basin.

-Taxonomic Group Species National Threat Status Global Threat Status , , Plant Discocactus horstii CR VU Increase knowledge about the species, focused on protected areas, and its population dynamics - Enhance and strengthen public policies related to the Cactaceae, specially for international scientific collaboration Plant Dimorphandra wilsonii CR CR Create incentives and/or reformulate public policies to mitigate threats and protect the populations - Integrate government institutions, non-governmental, the private sector and local communities in conservation actions and promote educational activities on its protection and conservation Expand and protect populations and combat and/or mitigate threats to its range Bird Columbina cyanopis CR (PEX) CR - Reduce losses and improve habitat quality for species conservation Bird Conothraupis mesoleuca EN CR - Reduce negative impacts of agribusiness activities species - Reduce the negative impacts of human settlements infrastructure projects and exploitation of natural Bird Sporophila melanops CR resources.
-Bird Mergus octosetaceus CR CR Increase scientific knowledge on the species Support conservation actions for the species and its habitat - Increase research and monitoring - Promote awareness and training actions - Support collaboration and international communication
+Species National Threat Status Global Threat Status Priority Conservation Strategies Uebelmannia buiningii CR CR - Determine the structure, dynamics and population viability. - Study the reproductive biology and the conditions for the establishment of seedlings. - Determine the genetic structure of its populations - Propose priority areas for conservation based on studies on distribution and the occurrence of Uebelmannia buiningii (MG) Dimorphandra wilsonii CR CR - Create incentives and/or reformulate public policies to mitigate threats and protect the populations - Integrate government institutions, non- governmental, the private sector and local communities in conservation actions and promote educational activities on its protection and conservation Expand and protect populations and combat and/or mitigate threats to its range Columbina cyanopis CR (PEX) CR - Reduce losses and improve habitat quality for species conservation - Reduce negative impacts of agribusiness Conothraupis mesoleuca EN CR activities on species Reduce the negative impacts of human settlements, infrastructure projects and exploitation Sporophila melanops CR of natural resources. - Increase scientific knowledge on the species Mergus octosetaceus CR CR - Support conservation actions for the species and its habitat - Increase research and monitoring - Promote awareness and training actions - Support collaboration and international communication Phyllomedusa ayeaye - CR - Increase research to gain taxonomic, genetic and biological knowledge Uebelmannia buiningii Dimorphandra wilsonii Columbina cyanopis Conothraupis mesoleuca Sporophila melanops Mergus octosetaceus Mergus Inreat StatusUebelmannia buiningiiCRDimorphandra wilsoniiCRDimorphandra wilsoniiCRColumbina cyanopisCR (PEX)Conothraupis mesoleucaENSporophila melanopsCRMergus octosetaceusCRMergus octosetaceusCR Threat StatusThreat StatusUebelmannia buiningiiCRCRDimorphandra wilsoniiCRCRDimorphandra wilsoniiCRCRColumbina cyanopisCR (PEX)CRConothraupis mesoleucaENCRSporophila melanopsCRCRMergus octosetaceusCRCRPhyllomedusa-CR